 The course of study is approved by an accrediting agency which is fully recognized by the U.S. Department of Education.
 This has been the case for more than 25 years.
 Before they are allowed to practice, doctors of chiropractic also must pass national board examinations and become state-licensed.
 This extensive education prepares doctors of chiropractic to diagnose health care problems, treat the problems when they are within their scope of practice and refer patients to other health care practitioners when appropriate.
 To learn more about how chiropractic education compares to medical education.

 Why is chiropractic care vital to those involved in an auto accident in Orlando?

 Chiropractic care is a crucial factor during the recovery process for someone who was involved in a car accident, or for someone who suffers from any physical trauma.
 A Chiropractor can effectively evaluate injuries caused by auto accidents, perform comprehensive testing and imaging, and formulate a plan for recovery.
 It is crucial to be evaluated right away, as there are many dangerous injuries that can be caused by an accident.
 Once the injury is determined, our chiropractors can use spinal manipulation, physiotherapy and rehabilitation to reduce inflammation, relieve pain, and restore mobility and function.
-Receiving auto accident injury care at Integrative Physical Medicine is a proactive way of maintaining your overall health by preventing long-term injuries caused by accidents.
+Receiving auto accident injury care at Complete Care Injury Care & Rehab is a proactive way of maintaining your overall health by preventing long-term injuries caused by accidents.

 Problems that chiropractic care can treat include: